contentful-labs/contentful-fix-asset-cross-refs/README.md

     --all-environments \
     --dry-run `# Remove after verifying output looks sane` \
     -v        `# enable verbose output if you like` \
-    | tee capture-output.json
+    | tee fix-cross-refs.log
 ```

-We **strongly recommend** redirecting or `tee`ing the tool output to a file so
+We **strongly recommend** redirecting or `tee`ing the tool output to a file
-you can inspect it later.
-If any serious errors (failure to update, failure to
+so you can inspect it later.
+If any serious errors (failure to update an
-process an asset, or failure to publish) are encountered during processing, the
+asset, failure to process an asset URL, or failure to publish an asset) are
-program will immediately stop.
+encountered during processing, the program will immediately stop.

 Once you are satisfied that the operations look sane, you can remove the
 `--dry-run` flag.

 **NOTE:** If other users are concurrently modifying your assets, this utility
 is likely to fail with a version mismatch.
 Please run this tool during a quiet
-period to prevent any problems; it does not have retry logic for version
+period to prevent any problems; the tool has limited retry functionality.
-mismatches.

 ### Options